leomotors/Mini-Vector-Calculator/README.md

 * Import and Export Vector Data

+## Compatibility

+Support both Windows and UNIX

+Compiler : C99 or above

+Note : Thai and Japanese Version aren't supported in UNIX

+Note : -lm (Math Library) must be manually attached in UNIX

 ## Version

-  Presented Version: v1.3.0

-  Current Release: v3.0-pre2
+  Version used to present to Teacher (Semester 1) : v1.3.0

+  Current Release : v2.4.1

+  Current Snapshot : v3.0-pre3

 ## Credits

-### Initial Developments : Project presenting to T. Wichai in semester 1 (till V1.3)
+### Initial Development : Version 1

+  Developed as a group of 5, presenting to T.Wichai as Mini-Project.

+  Subject : 「การเขียนโปรแกรม 1 (ง30221)」 Triam Udom Suksa School (2020/1)

-  総制作・Supervisor・Mentor : @Leomotors
+    * Supervisor・Mentor・Core Programming : @Leomotors

-  Sub-Programmer : Kaimook , Oui
+    * Support Programmer : Kaimook , Oui

-  Speaker : Every person in the group except Mentor (@Leomotors)
+    * Speaker : Every person in the group except Mentor (@Leomotors)

+  Presented on : 5 Oct 2020

+  The result of this project is really satisfying! 👍

-### Further Developments : Version 2 & 3
+### Further Development : Version 2

-  Thank you @Teproanyx for helping me 🙂

-  This program used Safe Input from @Teproanyx
+  Developing alone with help from
+  @Teproanyx, including his Safe Input Module.
+Big Thanks to him! 😊

+  Also thank you to stackoverflow.

+### Version 3 Development

+  Developed further more to submit to T.Wichai again as improvement project.

+  Note : Due to outgoing pandemic, there is no more work group.
+(For social distancing) So this work will done my me alone.

+  Subject : 「การเขียนโปรแกรม 2 (ง30222)」 Triam Udom Suksa School (2020/2)

+    * 総制作 : @Leomotors

+    * Honor Helper : Stack Overflow

+    * Reviewer・Tester : @Teproanyx

 ## Program Version History

+### Version 3 (Latest Version)

+  **2021-01-18 to 2021-02-xx** Version 3 Development

+### Version 2

   **2021-02-03** Release 2.4.1: Add License